openlayers/workshop/README.md

 ## Creating a new release

-First, confirm the release archive works as expected:

-    npm run archive

-Extract the resulting `build/openlayers-workshop.zip` archive, and make sure the instructions will work for workshop participants.
-After confirming things work as expected, create a tag and push it.
-Travis will create an archive and attach it to the GitHub release page.
+When you push a new tag, Travis will build the workshop archive and attach it to the [release page](https://github.com/openlayers/workshop/releases).

 In addition, you can update the [hosted version](http://openlayers.org/workshop/) of the workshop (this part is subject to change):